Summer of '42: Basis and development

 The next morning, Raucher discovered that she had left the island, leaving behind a note for him (which is read at the end of the film and reproduced in the book).
 He never saw her again; his last "encounter" with her, recounted on an episode of The Mike Douglas Show, came after the film's release in 1971, when she was one of over a dozen women who wrote letters to Raucher claiming to be "his" Dorothy.
 Raucher recognized the "real" Dorothy's handwriting, and she confirmed her identity by making references to certain events only she could have known about.
 She told Raucher that she had lived for years with the guilt that she had potentially traumatized him and ruined his life.
 She told Raucher that she was glad he turned out all right, and that they had best not re-visit the past.

 In a 2002 Scripps Treasure Coast Publishing interview, Raucher lamented never hearing from her again and expressed his hope that she was still alive.
 Raucher's novelization of the screenplay, with the dedication, "To those I love, past and present," serves more as the tribute to Seltzer that he had intended the film to be, with the focus of the book being more on the two boys' relationship than Raucher's relationship with Dorothy.
 Consequently, the book also mentions Seltzer's death, which is absent from the film adaptation.

-A glaring error in both the book and movie centers around the movie Now, Voyager.
+An error in both the book and film centers on the movie Now, Voyager.
 They go to a movie theater to see the movie in the "summer of '42".
-Factually, however, the film was released nationally in the U.S. on October 31, 1942, with an October 22 premiere in New York City, so it would have been impossible to see the movie that summer.
+However, the film was released nationally in the U.S. on October 31, 1942, with an October 22 premiere in New York City, so it would have been impossible to see the movie that summer.